inferiorhumanorgans/promptr/README.md

 `promptr init` will ensure that the configuration directory exists and if no configuration file exists the default configuration will be written to disk.

 To persist this across every invocation add that to your `.bash_profile`, `.profile`, or `.bashrc` as appropriate.
 Which file your instance of `bash` will load depends on your operating system and local configuration.
-If you would like a quieter startup experience place this in your `bash` file instead:
+If you would like a quieter startup experience place this in your `bash` configuration file instead:

 ```bash
 source <(promptr load)>